asish012/aws-solution-architect-associate/class-notes-cloudguru/quiz.md

 **S3 PUT/PUTS/DELETE request rate**
 - Amazon S3 automatically scales to high request rates.
 For example, your application can achieve at least 3500 PUT/POST/DELETE and 5500 GET requests _per second per prefix_ in a bucket.
 There are no limits to the number of prefixes in a bucket.

+**Amazon ECS Launch Types**
+An Amazon ECS launch type determines the type of infrastructure on which your tasks and services are hosted.
+- Fargate Launch Type (managed by AWS): Run your containerized applications without the need to provision and manage the backend infrastructure.
+- EC2 Launch Type (managed by You): You run your containerized applications on a cluster of Amazon EC2 instances that you manage.

+**AWS Storage Gateway**
+- Storage Gateway connects an on-premises software appliance with cloud-based storage to provide seamless integration between your on-premises IT environment and the AWS storage infrastructure.
+    - _File Gateway_: A file gateway simplifies file storage in Amazon S3, integrates to existing applications through industry-standard file system protocols.
+    - _Volume Gateway_: A volume gateway provides cloud-backed storage volumes that you can mount as Internet Small Computer System Interface (iSCSI) devices from your on-premises application servers.
+        - _Cached volumes_: You store your data in Amazon Simple Storage Service (Amazon S3) and retain a copy of frequently accessed data subsets locally.
+        - _Stored volumes_: You store all your data locally and asynchronously back up point-in-time snapshots of this data to Amazon S3.
+This provides low-latency access to your entire dataset.
+    - _Tape Gateway_: With a tape gateway, you can cost-effectively and durably archive backup data in Amazon Glacier.

 **EBS Volume Types**